-Pulse Shooting Survivor Brandon Wolf Explains Why He Speaks Out For Gun Policy Reform
+This Pulse Shooting Survivor Shares Why He Advocates For Gun Policy Reform

 June 12, 2019, is the third anniversary of the Pulse nightclub shooting, the second-deadliest mass shooting in U.S. history.
 In the early hours of Sunday, June 12, 2016, an attacker entered Pulse, an LGBTQ nightclub in Orlando, Florida, and killed 49 people.
 Brandon Wolf, now 30, survived the attack by hiding in the bathroom until he could escape.
 His friends, Andrew Leinonen and Juan Guerrero, were killed in the shooting.